KaushalVasava/KMP_ApiHandling/README.md

 - Desktop

 # Project Setup
- You need add your unplash api key to run this app.
-So first create free developer account on unplash. and add this app key in `AppConstants.kt` file
+ You need to add your Unsplash API key to run this app.
+So first create a free developer account on Unsplash and add this app key in the AppConstants.kt file.

  Guidance article ->
  https://medium.com/@KaushalVasava/kotlin-multi-platform-project-setup-guide-340aae9b3bea
 # Some IMP docs